Upload or Generate Background

 Benefits

-Highlight mythic weapons, exclusive skins, and limited-time cosmetics.
-Fortnite collectors and fashion fans click on thumbnails featuring rare items they recognize instantly.
+Highlight mythic weapons and exclusive skins.
+Fortnite fans click on thumbnails featuring items they recognize.

-Victory Royale compilations, skin showcases, challenge runs, creative mode builds, or competitive gameplay.
-Every Fortnite niche gets thumbnails that match the content style.
+Victory Royales, skin showcases, challenge runs, or creative builds.
+Every Fortnite niche covered.

-Upload gameplay screenshots, add episode titles, adjust colors in under 5 minutes.
-Spend more time playing Fortnite and less time designing thumbnails between uploads.
+Upload screenshots, add text effects, export in under 5 minutes.
+More time playing, less time designing.

 Upload Fortnite screenshots or generate custom backgrounds with AI.
 Add explosive text effects and export in HD.
 Free tier includes 50 credits with no watermarks.